instill-ai/python-sdk/README.md

 > [!NOTE]
 > Depends on which project(`Instill VDP` or `Instill Model` or both) you had launched locally, some services might not be available.

-After making sure all desired services are serving, we can check the user status by
+After making sure all desired services are serving, we can check the user status by:

 ```python
 client.mgmt_service.get_user()
 ```

-If you have a valid `api_token` in your config file, you should see something like this
+If you have a valid `api_token` in your config file, you should see something like this:

 ```
 name: "users/admin"